How Much Will it Cost?

 McNeil Scholarship

 The McNeil Scholarship is for Drexel University in the USA.
-This is a competitive award which has, in previous years, been $25,000 USD.
+This is a competitive award which has, in previous years, been $25,000 USD or more.
 This Scholarship is an excellent opportunity to enhance your C.V.
-This is administered by the Go Abroad team but the application is separate from the main Study Exchange Application.
-Students applying to Drexel University should apply by 12 noon on Friday 14 February.
+The application is administered by the Go Abroad team but is separate from the main Study Exchange Application.
+Students applying to Drexel University should apply by 23:59 on Friday 30 January.

 Lord Wilson Scholarship

-Two single semester scholarships of £5,000 each are available for students going to Hong Kong.
-Preference will be given to those applying to Lingnan University but applications to any Hong Kong partner will be considered.
+Two single semester scholarships of £5,000 each are available for students on study exchange in Hong Kong.
 These can be awarded for either Term 1 or Term 2.
 Students from disadvantaged backgrounds will be prioritised but all students applying to a partner in Hong Kong are encouraged to apply.
-The deadline is Friday 14 February.
+The deadline is 23:59 on Friday 30 January.
 Please contact GoAbroad.Outgoing@abdn.ac.uk for details.

 Rhodes College Scholarship

 The Rhodes College Scholarship is available to one student from a financially disadvantaged background.
 The successful applicant will receive $6,000 (single semester exchange) or $12,000 (full year exchange).
 The recipient will be asked to write a thank you letter to the donor during their exchange.
-The deadline is Friday 14 February.
+The deadline is 23:59 on Friday 30 January.
 Please visit the Rhodes College Scholarship page for details.

 BUTEX Scholarship